CodeWringer/ambersteel/documents/en/ruleset/draft-2/rules.md

 Governs a character's ability to withstand persuasion, intimidation, charm or terror.

 ## Skills
+A skill is any acquired knowledge and experience regarding a specific subject.

 All of a character's skills have a value attached to them, which indicates the number of **D6** to use when testing that skill.

 Skills can be improved over time.
 Every time a roll for a skill is made, the outcome will be noted.
 Whenever a certain threshold of successes and failures is passed, the skill improves.
 Both a certain number of successes *and* a certain number of failures must be accumulated to grow a skill.